Hryapusek/debtors-management-odb/README.md

 ### For Linux only.

-Firstly, you go to **db_types/** and use `make` in here.
-Two `.sql` files and some other will be generated.
-You have to create tables respectively to this files.
-Next you specify in config.json file your database information.<br /><br />
+**config.cpp** file contains config path.
+I haven't decided yet how to pass config path in program, so it must be hardcoded for some time)))))<br />Create a `build` directory and move into it.
+Run `cmake -S .. -B .` to create executable called `DEBTORS_MANAGEMENT`. **db_types** directory will contain two .sql files with tables that have to exist in your database in order to program would work.
+After this you can start program using your terminal.

-Secondly, go to root directory and `make` here.
-Binary file with name **main** will be generated if success.
+### Note
-Now you can start it.
+Soon database will be in docker container and this program will become system independent.
+Thanks to CMAKE developers!

 ## About code
 Program splitted into 3 modules: